Unboxed-Software/solana-course/content/token22-on-chain.md

 }
 ```

-Because we kept track of the user's stake amount in the `user_stake_entry` account, we know exactly how many tokens this user has staked at this point in time.
-We can fetch this amount from the `user_entry.balance` field.
-Then, we log some information so that we can inspect this later.
-We also verify that the amount to transfer out is greater than the amount that is stored in the pool as an extra safety measure.
-If not, we will return a custom `OverdrawError`.

 Next, we will fetch the signer seeds needed for the PDA signature.
-The `pool_authority` is what will be required to sign in these CPIs, we use that account's seeds.
+The `pool_authority` is what will be required to sign in these CPIs, so we use that account's seeds.

 ```rust
 // program signer seeds